In this topic:

 Pork butt is not commonly brined because of its naturally high fat content, yet there are some recipes that do so.
 Brisket can be brined to become corned beef or pastrami depending on the seasonings used in the brine.

+There's no reason to use more expensive salts like kosher salt or sea salt.
 Some people say that kosher salt tastes "cleaner" than table salt because it does not contain the anti-caking agents added to table salt.
 Some people prefer non-iodized table salt over iodized table salt, believing that potassium iodide creates an off-taste.
-However, these flavor differences melt away when salt is diluted in large quantities of water in a brine.
-In an article about salt in the September/October 2002 issue of Cook's Illustrated magazine, taste testers felt that "all nine salts tasted pretty much the same" when dissolved in spring water and chicken stock, whether it was 36¢/pound iodized table salt, 66¢/pound kosher salt, or $36/pound Fleur de Sel de Camargue sea salt from France.
+But any flavor differences melt away when salt is diluted in large quantities of water in a brine.
+In an article about salt in the September/October 2002 issue of Cook's Illustrated magazine, taste testers felt that nine different salts "all tasted pretty much the same" when dissolved in water, whether it was 36¢/pound iodized table salt, 66¢/pound kosher salt, or $36/pound Fleur de Sel de Camargue sea salt from France.

 See All About Salt to learn more about this important ingredient.

-The chart below shows equivalent amounts of table salt and the two most popular brands of kosher salt.
+This table shows equivalent amounts of table salt and the two most popular brands of kosher salt in the United States.

 Morton Kosher Salt weighs about 7.7 ounces per cup, making it three-fourths as strong as table salt.
 Diamond Crystal Kosher Salt weighs about 5 ounces per cup, making it half as strong as table salt.

-What if you're using something other than Morton Kosher or Diamond Crystal Kosher salt?
-Regardless of the type of salt—sea salt, pickling salt, and any other brand of kosher salt—just measure 10 ounces of it on a kitchen scale and you will have the equivalent of 1 cup of table salt.
+What should you do when using a brand of salt not listed here?
+For any type of salt—sea salt, pickling salt, or kosher salt—measuring 10 ounces of salt on a kitchen scale will give you the equivalent of 1 cup of table salt.

 You'll need a non-reactive container large enough to hold the meat and the brine.
 Best bets include: